angular-ui/ui-router/README.md

 #### ES6/TypeScript

-We have plans to migrate these new classes to ES6 (for sure), and possibly Typescript.
+We have migrated our codebase to ES6 and Typescript.

 #### Angular 2

-We'd like to support Angular 2
+We'd are going to support Angular 2.
+We plan to release a ui-router-ng2 around the same time ng2 final is released.

 #### Lazy Loading